 Welcome to the Auntie Collective

-The Auntie Bulletin is a twice-weekly newsletter for people who choose to be involved in the lives of kids who aren’t our own.
-It’s also for the people who love us.
-Readers include Aunties of all genders, both familial and chosen, as well as parents, foster parents, grandparents, step-parents, godparents, childcare providers, educators, coaches, and anyone else who aims to live a “childful” life – whether or not we have kids of our own.
+The Auntie Bulletin is a weekly newsletter for Aunties and alloparents of all stripes, including family, found family, foster parents, grandparents, step-parents, godparents, childcare providers, educators, coaches, and anyone else who aims to live a “childful” life – whether or not we have kids of our own.

 When you subscribe to, read, comment on, and share The Auntie Bulletin, you are joining the Auntie Collective – indeed, you’re helping seed an Auntie Movement.
 We have robust and fascinating conversations in our comments threads.
 For example, check out the abundant wisdom in the comment thread on this one: